hoopdad/hoopdad.github.io/docs/ai/_drafts/2026-06-10-coding-assistants.md

 - Critic: A Critic agent evaluates what something should be versus what it is, and provides that candid, direct feedback like it wants a podcast.
 - Infrastructure as Code (IaC): instead of issuing ad hoc commands, using IaC lets LLM's use language to define cloud resources, and then use basic tool execution patterns to deploy your stuff.

-## Examples of Things I Built
+## Approach to Building with AI Assistants

 Over the last couple of months I have been zealously figuring out how best to work with these tools as if I were writing Enterprise or commercial software.
+I needed some example applications and wanted to be at least a little ambitious.
 But I didn't write any code, not a line.
-That was the test: can GitHub Copilot write code that maintained high quality, adhered to standards, took actions that were traceable and auditable, and follow a logical workflow?
+That was the test: can GitHub Copilot write code that maintained high quality, adhered to standards, took actions that were traceable and auditable, and follow a gated workflow?
 Yes.
 Not to understate, but yes!
 It takes a good manager, but yes.
-It was exhausting with 15 minute follow-ups rather than the dailiy standups a people manager would have, but yes.
+It was sometimes exhausting having 15 minute follow-ups with a team of agents, rather than the dailiy standups a people manager would have, but yes.

 My role in this was to set up coding assistants to do the work.
 What I did: